vyshu0111/infosys_intership/README.md

 # vyshnavi - what is the dataset that we are working on
 titanic_data sets

-##divyanshshare the link pls if it can be pasted here
+##divyansh - share the link pls if it can be pasted here